Here’s how it went the first time I tried 100 Burpees For Time:

-A few weekends back a buddy mentioned he was going to give “100 Burpees For Time” a shot.
+A buddy mentioned he was going to give “100 Burpees For Time” a shot.
 Huh.
 Never tried it.
 I don’t fear burpees.
 Sure, I’ll give it a go…

 First 20: I’m flying!
 What’s the world record for this workout?